venunelaturi/Air-flights-data-analysis/README.md

 ### 9. Price Trendline with Days Left:
 As the Days reducing pricing increase to fly.
 ## Business Recommendations:
-1.Improve pricing strategies to adjust ticket prices based on demand, departure time, and days left before departure.
+1. Improve pricing strategies to adjust ticket prices based on demand, departure time, and days left before departure.
-2.Identify the most popular routes and adjust capacity accordingly to meet demand.
+2. Identify the most popular routes and adjust capacity accordingly to meet demand.
-3.Analyze customer preferences for different airlines, classes, and routes to improve customer satisfaction.
+3. Analyze customer preferences for different airlines, classes, and routes to improve customer satisfaction.
-4.Analyze the profitability of different routes and adjust pricing or capacity to optimize revenue.
+4. Analyze the profitability of different routes and adjust pricing or capacity to optimize revenue.
-## Future
+## Future Enhancements:
+1. Integrate real-time data for timely insights
+2. Develop machine learning models for predictive analytics
+3. Implement advanced data visualization techniques
+4. Conduct sentiment analysis on customer feedback
+5. Leverage cloud-based infrastructure and big data technologies